bonni208/Business_Ethics/Business_Ethics.md

 >
 > You saw this in the introductory videos on the American College of Pediatricians.
 The main issue was not that the organization was biased, or even that was small (though this mattered somewhat).
 The main issue was that it didn't seem to be set up as a research or professional organization.
 It seemed, in fact, to be set up as a political advocacy organization.
 >
-> Similarly, in this instance even though the tobacco industry has a long history of deception the researchers are not ruling out that it might be funding some good work.
-It's possible, even if suspicious.
->
-> What they are alleging is that the structure of the organization resembles a marketing organization more than a research organization, and that as such its research should be looked upon with some suspicion.
->
-> Again, you need to come to your own conclusion on whether that assessment is damning.
-But whether you agree with the researchers or not, adopt their approach.
-Ask first and foremost when approaching an organization or source "What is this group set up to do?"
+> Ask first and foremost when approaching an organization or source "What is this group set up to do?"